 Examples of use - Out of Office Manager

-In CodeTwo Out of Office Manager you create one uniform Out of Office email template for multiple mailboxes.
-This means that, when a contact receives Automatic Replies from different users in your organization, the emails don’t look like they came from different planets.
-Instead they share the same scheme and, thanks to integration with Active Directory, contain details like users’ names, phone numbers, emails, etc.
+In CodeTwo Out of Office Manager, you create one uniform Out of Office email template for multiple mailboxes.
+This means that, when a contact receives automatic replies from different users in your organization, emails don’t look like they came from different planets.
+Instead, they share the same scheme and, thanks to integration with Active Directory, contain details like users’ names, phone numbers, emails, etc.

-Take full control of Out of Office settings in your organization
+Take full control over Out of Office settings in your organization

-In Exchange and Office 365 environments Automatic Reply policies set by users are actually stored on servers and not in people’s email clients.
-Using CodeTwo Out of Office Manager you gain full access to those settings, which enables you to view, modify them and introduce new ones.
+In Exchange and Office 365 environments automatic reply policies set by users are actually stored on servers and not in people’s email clients.
+Using CodeTwo Out of Office Manager you gain full access to those settings, which enables you to view, modify and introduce new ones.
 Basically, your desk becomes the Out of Office central for the whole company.

 Avoid security breaches

 In an effort to enforce organization-wide automatic reply guidelines, many companies resort to letting non-administrator users (e.g. HR specialists) access other users’ mailboxes with full permissions.
 This creates a major security risk and can be seen as an invasion of privacy.